LanceWang12/PCA-implementation/readme.md

 Computer has no problem processing that many dimensions.
 However, we are limited to three dimensions.
 Computer still needs us, so we should find a way to effectively visualize high-dimensional data before handing it over to the computer.

 There are many methods to solve this problem.
-For example, PCA, LDA, Kernel method, Random projection and so on.  t-SNE uses Gaussian distribution to approximate high dimentionality and uses t distribution to approximate low dimentionality.
-It uses KL-divergency to compute similarity and uses gradient discent to get the optima.
+For example, PCA, LDA, Kernel method, Random projection and so on.
+Today, I will implement PCA to solve the problem about dimension reduction.

 ![](https://i.imgur.com/cBQO9oV.gif)